Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 Hokkien is a well-known Min variation.
 This is a Southern Min dialect from Fujian’s southeastern region and is also spoken in the Republic of China (ROC), i.e., Taiwan.

-It also has many idioms, such as Amoy and Xiamen.
+It also contains many idioms, such as “Amoy” and “Xiamen”.
 The sub-dialects Min Dong, Min Bei, and Pu-Xian are also commonly spoken, with some overseas speakers from Singapore and Malaysia.

 The Min Zhong sub-dialect is sometimes known as Southern Min or Central Min.
-It is spoken in the Fujian province’s Yong’an and Sanming municipalities and the county of Sha.
+It is spoken in the municipalities of Yong’an and Sanming and in the county of Sha.

-Min people also employ a dialect known as Tang Min, which maintains the final consonants used in Ancient Chinese for literary reasons.
+The Min people also employ a dialect known as Tang Min, which preserves the final consonants of Ancient Chinese for literary reasons.

 Min is a hybrid of grammar and vocabulary that has been used many times in the history of the Chinese language.

-While there are many Min speakers, the evolution of the dialect has made it challenging to get the appropriate Chinese characters.
-This is because most of them were designed for the Mandarin language.
+Although there are many Min speakers, the dialect’s evolution has made it challenging to obtain the appropriate Chinese characters.
+This is because most were designed for Mandarin.

 As a result, written Min substitutes Roman characters for Mandarin characters that aren’t available.